 Binocular Vision

-Binocular vision in humans
+Binocular Vision in Humans

 As with primates, the human visual field is overlapped because our system is designed to have both eyes working together.
 This is crucial for our attention to detail, depth perception and spatial awareness so we can navigate our environment smoothly and accurately.

-Binocular vision in animals
+Binocular Vision in Animals

 There are many different styles of binocular systems across animals, with each one designed to meet specific needs.
 The position of the eyes on the head and their relationship to each other gives clues on how the visual system is used.